ccz181078/Coq-BB5/readme.md

 When the search queue becomes empty, the conjectured value of BB(5) is proved.

-**However, after about 12h of searching, there are 82 non-trivial TMs left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **
+**However, after about 12h of searching, there are 78 non-trivial TMs left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **

+## decider_all

+Different deciders are arranged in a specific order to efficiently decide the haltness of most TMs.

+A list of about 8,000 TMs are mapped to specific deciders (and parameters).
+This avoids grid search of decider kind and parameters.